 òð¸õ äóõîâíûõ õðèñòèàíñêèõ ãðóïï: ìîëîêàíå, ïðûãóíû è

-After a century of misuse, the Russian term molokan(1) unfortunately has two very different confused meanings —
+After a century of misuse, the Russian term molokan(1) unfortunately has several very different confused meanings —

-The purpose of this page is to explain (a) how the incorrect misnomer was created, transformed and misused, (b) why it should not be used, and (c) to present an empirical classification system of 3 unique terms for these 3 Spiritual Christian groups — Molokane, Pryguny and Dukh-i-zhizniki.
+The purpose of this page is to explain how and why the incorrect misnomer of Molokan was created, transformed and misused; and to present an empirical classification system for the 3 Spiritual Christian groups — (1) Molokane (founded 1765), (2) Pryguny (1833) and (3) Dukh-i-zhizniki (1928).
 Please use these terms in respect, as a standard.
-Other Spiritual Christian (non-Orthodox, sectarian) groups in North America, like Subbotniki and Canadian Doukhobors, are not included in this taxonomy, though they are sometimes mislabeled as "Molokan" along with other faiths.
+Other Spiritual Christian (non-Orthodox, sectarian*) groups with origins in Old Russia that resettled in North America (Adventisty, Baptisti, Doukhobory, Evangeliki, Pyatidesyatniki, Subbotniki, Svobodniki, etc.) are not the focus of this taxonomy, though they are also sometimes mislabeled as "Molokan" along with other faiths.

 These 3 Spiritual Christian groups are easily identified by their characteristic liturgies.